daburndev/discord-clone/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Shadcn

+Used for UI components

+## Uploadthing

+To Handle the file upload

+## Clerk

+For Authentication, Sign-Up & Sign-In

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.